Pincer-org/Pincer/docs/interactions.rst

   @command
   async def a_complex_message(self):
     return Message(
-      "This is the message's content"
+      "This is the message's content",
       embeds=[
         Embed(
           title="Pincer",